HowMuchDoINeed.co logo

 What Affects Fastener Spacing?

-Several factors influence how far apart your screws, nails, or bolts should go:
+Not all fixings are created equal — and neither are the gaps between them.
+Several factors dictate how far apart your screws, nails, or bolts should sit:

-Always check relevant standards for your country (such as the UK's BS 5268, US's NDS, or Australia's AS 1684).
+Always check the relevant standards for your country — UK's BS 5268, the US's NDS, or Australia's AS 1684.
+These aren't optional reading.

 Timber Fastener Spacing Calculator: Save Time & Avoid Mistakes